 pristine oasis with clear, azure waters and an abundant, rushing waterfall

 .
-While the Grand Canyon gets all the credit in terms of Arizona's most spectacular natural wonders, Havasu Falls is a showstopper.
+While the Grand Canyon gets all the credit in terms of Arizona's most spectacular natural wonders, Havasu Falls is a showstopper and very popular hippie hole in Arizona.
 Right next to Grand Canyon National Park, the falls are located at the base of Havasu Canyon on the Havasupai Indian Reservation.
 Havasu Falls is just under 100 feet tall and its powerful cascade spills into its iconic aquamarine waters -- caused by a series of chemical reactions -- below.
 It's one of the most startlingly sublime natural spectacles in the country; an experience to which pictures simply cannot do justice.

 Hamilton Pool, Texas 78620, USA